 - Remove and season again with salt and pepper.

-- Garnish with lemon slices and serve with colcannon.
+- Garnish with lemon slices, a ladle of poaching liquid and serve with colcannon.

 - Boil potatoes in a pot over high heat until you can easily pierce with fork, then drain.

 - Rice or shred potatoes with a fork until fluffy.

 - Add green onion and arugula and stir.

 - Add remaining 4 tbsp butter on top and cover.

 - Let sit while butter melts into a pool…yum.